 - There is no public access to the Arctic Ocean from Deadhorse.
-You must be on an authorized tour.
-Call toll-free 1-877-474-3565; in Fairbanks, 474-3565. - There are no medical facilities between Fairbanks and Deadhorse, a distance of 500 miles (800 km).
-For emergency information, see the back page - Food, gas, and vehicle repair service are extremely limited.
-See page 5 - There are limited cell phone service or public Internet connection between Fairbanks and Deadhorse.
-Contact your cell phone provider - In 2019 the BLM hauled 20 tons of Dalton Highway trash to Fairbanks, the nearest landfill.
-Please do your part by reducing waste and returning to Fairbanks with what you brought.
+You must be on an authorized tour. - There are no medical facilities between Fairbanks and Deadhorse, a distance of 500 miles (800 km).
+For emergency information, see the back page. - Food, gas, and vehicle repair services are extremely limited.
+See page 5. - There is limited cell phone service or public internet connection between Fairbanks and Deadhorse: - ✓ Verizon cell service is available north of Atigun Pass, in Coldfoot, and at Galbraith Lake.
+AT&T cell service is available north of Atigun Pass and will be available south to Coldfoot by early summer 2022. - ✓ Wifi is available at Coldfoot Camp and Yukon Crossing for a fee. - Annually, the Bureau of Land Management (BLM) hauls approximately 20 tons of litter from the Dalton Highway to Fairbanks, the nearest landfill.
+Please do your part in keeping Alaska beautiful by reducing waste and packing your trash back out.